tweakoz/ork.build/README.md

   * Xcode Select the XCode SDK ```sudo xcode-select -s /Applications/Xcode.app/Contents/Developer```
   * View the OBT system install file if you would like to know what it is doing
   * Visit <https://github.com/tweakoz/ork.build/blob/develop/bin_pub/obt.osx.installdeps.py>
+  * Ensure homebrew's path is enabled on your OBT development shell.
+  * Ensure your OBT development shell is using bash, Zsh is not yet supported.
+  * Whilst it is OK to have some customizations to your base development shell, keep in mind the more customizations you have, the higher the probability of those customizations interacting with OBT.
+  * try to keep your user's local packages to a minimal and conform to <https://peps.python.org/pep-0668> and <https://packaging.python.org/en/latest/specifications/externally-managed-environments/#externally-managed-environments>

   ```bash
   obt.osx.installdeps.py